sunnysledgertds/Openingsdex-Discord-Bot/README.md

 # Access to the data
 The only people allowed to access the data is sunnysledgertds.

-The Eurasiadex moderation teams do not have access to the data.
+The Openingsdex moderation teams do not have access to the data.

 The data may never be made available to the public, and its access must be secured accordingly.